All other countries can join the United States in this initiative.

 Letting animals go honors them.

-And the world feels that.
+And the world feels that freedom.

-We feel it in a quiet patch of forest, where a cat once behind bars now sleeps beneath branches.
 We feel it in the hush of dusk, where a dog moves freely beneath the stars.
 We feel it in every heart that has ever looked into the eyes of an animal and seen something alive, something joyful, something whole.

 This is not about rescue.